daipozhi/Purpose-AI/README.md

         after this step accuracy is about 80%

-        make word courseware file,put frequently-used words into it, every word has its value , the value is same with automatic generated word ,chinese word with 1 chinese ,its value is 5, chinese word with 2 chinese  its value is 15 ... but its priority is higher ,separate every sentence by word courseware and automatic generated word database ,get all the words, it is 3rd word database .
+        make word courseware file,put short words(only have one chiness, it has small value,offen mixed with other words, need higher priority)into it,every word has its value , the value is same with automatic generated word ,chinese word with 1 chinese , its value is 5,chinese word with 2 chinese  its value is 15 ... but its priority is higher ,separate every sentence by word courseware and automatic generated word database , get all the words, it is 3rd word database .

-        you may ask,we have word courseware ,why still need automatic generated word database ,in fact both are needed ,what computer can do let computer do it ,what computer can't do let human do it ,this is a rule , otherwise ,it is incomplete.
+        this is a little different than before,if to make a normal word courseware,you can put all words into it, but for higher priority, you only put necessary words into it,like '的', '地','得',they are short,their value are small, and easy to mix with other words.

         after this step accuracy is about 90%